KenaiiDev/url-shortener-frontend/README.md

 # URL SHORTENER

-A simple url shortening application build it with NextJS
+A simple url shortening application build it with ReactJS

 ## DESCRIPTION

-This project is a simple URL shortener developed using NextJS.
+This project is a simple URL shortener developed using ReactJS.
 It allows users to input a long URL and generate a shorter, more shareable version.

 ## PREREQUISITES